 The next night I found myself on the couch watching The Rachel Maddow Show, and guess who was on?

 Ms. Jarrett chose to wear the I AMulet I made for her simply because she wanted to.

 This was the sign I didn’t even know I needed.

-Sometimes I think folk consider my I AMuleTs as too discordant with a career as a physician, because doctors are supposed to shun anything considered as “woo”.
-And, because I have a raging imagination, I also worry that people only tolerate my creative work and ideas because they care for me and want me to be happy.
+Sometimes I think folk consider my I AMulets as too discordant with a career as a physician, because doctors are supposed to shun anything considered as “woo”.
+And, because I have a anxious imagination, I also worry that people only tolerate my creative work and ideas because they want me to be happy.
 Even in writing this, I’m nervous about what you might be thinking as a reader.
-But, maybe it doesn’t matter what you, or anyone else, really thinks.
-Creating I AMuleTs, writing the affirmations, and crafting each component by hand, is deeply satisfying to me.
-And, when people are drawn to my work, for whatever reason, I am happy at my core.
+But, maybe it doesn’t matter what you, or anyone else really thinks.
+Creating I AMulets, writing the affirmations, and crafting each component by hand, is deeply satisfying to me.
+And, when people are drawn to my work, for whatever the reason, I am happy to my core.